Guide for Game Masters

 Step 1 — Choose Your Scale

 Before painting a single hex, decide what each hex represents.
-The D&D standard is 6 miles per hex — a party on foot covers 3-4 hexes per day.
+The most common standard is 6 miles per hex — inherited from the original D&D outdoor rules.
+A party on foot covers 3-4 hexes per day.
 This scale gives enough room for wilderness encounters without making travel feel like a chore.
+(Some GMs prefer 12-mile hexes, as recommended in The Alexandrian's hexcrawl series, which keeps the visible horizon within the current hex.)

 For a campaign-length hexcrawl, start with a 20×15 grid.
 That's roughly 120×90 miles — enough for a full adventure region with forests, mountains, settlements, and coastline.
 You can always expand later.